Fleeym/jukebox/README.md

 ## Reporting bugs

-You can report bugs on the [Song FIle Hub Discord server](https://discord.gg/SFE7qxYFyU)
+You can report bugs on the [Song File Hub Discord server](https://discord.gg/maSgd4zpEF)

 ## Credits